PhilChodrow/PIC16A/syllabus.md

 ## How to Address Me

-If you’re not sure, please call me “Professor Chodrow.”
-I usually invite students in PIC16B, Learning Assistants who work with my students, and student research collaborators to address me as “Phil.”
+If you're not sure, please call me "Professor Chodrow."
+I usually invite  Learning Assistants and student research collaborators to address me as "Phil."

 Please remember to address all your professors respectfully and according to their preferences.
-When in doubt, “Professor X” or “Dr. X” is always appropriate.
-Before addressing a professor by their first name, ask yourself whether they have explicitly invited you to do so.
-Ask yourself twice if addressing a female, LGBTQ+, or BIPOC professor – routine disregard of titles and credentials is one of many ways in which academic culture replicates harm against these scholars.
-You may find [this poem](https://pressfolios-production.s3.amazonaws.com/uploads/story/story_pdf/254906/2549061489249557.pdf) by Susan Harlan to be of interest.
+As argued in a [recent study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6048538/pdf/pnas.201805284.pdf), many of us have harmful, gendered biases about when we use earned titles like “Dr.” or “Professor."
+A small, simple thing you can do to make academia a more equitable place is to check your own potential biases.
+If you’re not sure, “Professor X” or “Dr. X” is always a safe choice — but even better is to just ask what your instructor prefers!
+My own personal preference is related to [this short poem](https://pressfolios-production.s3.amazonaws.com/uploads/story/story_pdf/254906/2549061489249557.pdf) by Susan Harlan.

 ## More FAQs